 His friend walked past him and retrieved a bottle from the liquor cabinet in his entertainment center.
 Joshua watched him fill his glass and take a long drink.
 He sensed that Thomas was grappling with something, so he remained silent.

 “For what it’s worth, I really am sorry about Rachel.
-I guess I didn’t understand what was going on when I saw Nicole with that needle in her hand, so I accepted her explanation.
-I’d forgotten what your ma said happened at the hospital.
+I guess I didn’t understand what was going on, so I accepted Nicole’s explanation.
+I wasn’t even thinking about what your ma said happened at the hospital.
 Things between Nicole and I have been a little…strained since she turned down my proposal.
 I didn’t want to get into another argument with her, so I left it alone.
 No offense, but that wasn’t the first time I’d seen Rachel looking a little spaced out.”

 “What are you trying to say?
 You think it’s okay for your girlfriend to jam a needle in my sister, just because she may have a drinking problem?”

 “Calm down Josh.
 That’s not what I was saying.
 You know I love your sister like she was my sister.”

 “I used to think you did, but now I’m starting to wonder.”

 Thomas didn’t argue.
 He looked so miserable that Joshua instantly regretted what he’d said.
 Thomas was trying to apologize.
 He could see that his friend genuinely regretted his actions.
 Joshua relented.
 After all, Rachel seemed fine.
 For the sake of their friendship, it was time to let the issue drop.
 Joshua intended to keep Rachel away from Nicole anyway, so she wouldn’t get another shot at her.

 “Alright man, I can see you feel bad about it.
 I forgive you.
 Did you hear what I said?”

 “Yeah, I heard you.
 Thanks man, it won’t happen again.”